donnywarren/loop-function-exercise/README.md

 ## Workflow

-After each completed function, you should `git add .` and then `git commit -m " so that we can see your progress.
+After each completed function, you should `git add .` and then `git commit -m` so that we can see your progress.
 Make sure to `git push origin master` after each commit or when your all done

 ## Completion